Gitoffthelawn/open-url-in-container/README.md

 it will **ask you** if you really want to open this link, therefore making you aware that someone might be trying to track you, and also providing a possibility to prevent this (by not opening the link).

-2. If it recieved a link with a signature (e.g. `ext+container:name=Personal&url=https://good.com/&signature=2f7154ebeb22dd3136213aef6e385eabf63aa2d42cabc5d61beff9d52c4c5daa`). it will check that this URL is signed by a key that is known **only to you and your local copy of this extension**. therefore guaranteeing that this request is legit, sanctioned by you and can be opened automatically.
+2. If it received a link with a signature (e.g. `ext+container:name=Personal&url=https://good.com/&signature=2f7154ebeb22dd3136213aef6e385eabf63aa2d42cabc5d61beff9d52c4c5daa`). it will check that this URL is signed by a key that is known **only to you and your local copy of this extension**. therefore guaranteeing that this request is legit, sanctioned by you and can be opened automatically.

-It is obvious that this extra step creates certain friction when using the extension, so that's why a couple of features to mitigate the inconvenince have been added:
+It is obvious that this extra step creates certain friction when using the extension, so that's why a couple of features to mitigate the inconvenience have been added:

 1. The extension now comes with a small popup that would provide you with an easy way to create secure links or terminal commands for any page you need to be opened in any container.